sanchezcarlosjr/evanotebook/README.md

 * Reactive elements like reactive charts, forms, and notebook itself.
 You can use them with LangChain.

 🗺️ Roadmap:
 * Implement Bluetooth, gRPC, GraphQL and SSH protocols.
+Call your operating system from a browser should be possible securely.
 * Bypass transparently CORS restrictions.
 * Integrate [Langchain](https://js.langchain.com/docs/) to control whatever environment you want (including the notebook itself) in real-time using the different protocols and languages provided by libp2p.
 * Built-in open source alternatives to commercial AI products.